kmpoltorak/fastapi-mysql-nginx/README.md

 # Features
 1. Actions on databases
 2. Actions on tables
-3. Actions on rows - TO DO
+3. Actions on rows - To Do
-4. Actions on user - TO DO
+4. Actions on user - To Do

 # Prerequirements
 * Docker installed